christian-posta/apollo-openwire-examples/jms-example-exclusive-consumer/readme.md

 ## Overview

-This is an example of how to use the ActiveMQ 5.x / OpenWire protocol to communicate with Apollo This example does basic point-to-point messaging using Queues
+This is an example of how to use the ActiveMQ 5.x / OpenWire protocol to communicate with Apollo

+This example demos using exclusive consumers (one single consumer)

 ## Prereqs